Measuring and reporting requirements

 Installing a water meter

 - To comply with measuring and reporting regulations, you must install a water meter at the point of abstraction.
-Under limited circumstances the Council may consider an application for a meter at an alternative locatin.
+Under limited circumstances the Council may consider an application for a meter at an alternative location.

 - Water meters must be installed as per manufacturer's specifications or as outlined in the Water Measurement Code of Practice.